gazoodle/geckolib/README.md

 ## Done/Fixed in 0.3.12
  - UnicodeEncodeError: 'latin-1' codec can't encode character '\u0101' in position 108: ordinal not in range(256)
+ - Massive restructure of protocol handlers to make building a simulator easier

 ## Done/Fixed in 0.3.11